-a.
+- a.
 From time to time, the faculty and staff of the CUCA may use photocopied materials to supplement or assist with their work.
-In many cases, photocopying can facilitate the College mission of teaching and research.
-However, photocopying copyrighted materials is a right granted under the Doctrine of Fair Use in the copyright law and therefore must not be abused.
+In many cases, photocopying can facilitate the College mission of teaching and research. - b.

-- b.
 Faculty and staff may reproduce copyrighted works for instructional and research purposes without securing permission and without paying royalties when the circumstances amount to what the law calls "fair use."
 It is generally fair use for faculty to copy supplementary items for such purposes as filling in missing information or for bringing materials up to date, but fair use is a multi-faceted concept. - c.
-The Duplicating Office, open during normal operating hours, will reproduce classroom and office materials for faculty and staff. - d.
+The photocopy room, open during normal operating hours, may be used to reproduce classroom and office materials by faculty and staff. - d.
 Copyrighted Materials.
 Duplication of copyrighted sections of magazines, manuals, books, and other publications will not be done without prior approval of the copyright owner. - e.
 Test Materials.
-All materials that are identified as test materials will be kept in a locked cabinet and will neither be accepted from nor released to students. - f.
-Duplicating.
-Faculty and staff who turn in a work request should allow a minimum of two working days for completion. - g.
-Duplicating Office staff will not normally provide quick-copy service on a while-you-wait basis. - h.
-High-speed quality reproduction is the primary means of duplication. - i.
-Electrostatic masters are made inexpensively and rapidly from any good materials printed with black ink, such as typed, cut-and-paste compositions, manuals, thin books, or photocopies.
+All materials that are identified as test materials will be kept in a locked cabinet and will neither be accepted from nor released to students.